gallak/fusiondirectory-plugins-dcim/README.md

 ## Why this plugin ?

-It was designed to be a small tool farg eLarge It system
+It was designed to be a small tool for managing several kinf of asset.
+It could be enhanced with several external tool ( i.e : start / stop sequence based on nut or script on virtual management system)

 ## fusiondirectory-plugins-dcim